evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

     commits.
 For example, if you specify a task with `cron: '@daily'`, Evergreen will check that task once per day.
 If the most recent mainline commit is inactive, Evergreen will activate it.
 In this way, cron is tied more closely to project commit activity.
-To run something on a regular schedule regardless of commit activity, consider using [periodic builds](Project-and-Distro-Settings#periodic-builds) instead.
+For more on the differences between cron, batchtime, and regardless of commit activity, consider using [periodic builds](Project-and-Distro-Settings#periodic-builds),see [controlling when tasks run](../Project-Configuration/#controlling-when-tasks-run).
 -   `task_group`: a [task group](#task-groups)
     may be defined directly inline or using YAML aliases on a build variant task.
 This is an alternative to referencing a task group